bitcoin-sv/bdk/documentation/docs/index.md

 ---

-After unpacking the Script Engine SDK installer to the local machine, the content of the installation directory looks as below
+After unpacking the Bitcoin Development Kit installer to the local machine, the content of the installation directory looks as below

 ```
 |-- bdk_install